WBEMextras/wbemextras.github.com/documentation/index.md

 ## Frequently Asked Question (FAQ) ##

-*ERROR: System _ignite-ux_ is not reachable via ping from _hpux01_*
+*ERROR: System _ignite-ux_ is not reachable via ping from _hpux01_* <br />
-</br > Make sure _ignite-ux_ is a valid hostname and it must be reachable, otherwise, it makes no sense to use this script.
+ Make sure _ignite-ux_ is a valid hostname and it must be reachable, otherwise, it makes no sense to use this script.
 Be aware, if we install from the localhost the Ignite/ux server may be named _localhost_

 ## References ##